 When you feel guilty, mentally step back for a moment and try to identify the source of that guilt.
 At first, this will probably be difficult and take some time of deep reflection; you will do this most effectively if you are in a quiet place with no distractions.
 After you have done it many times, however, it gets much easier and you can do it almost anywhere.
 Once you have identified the source (#1 thru #4 on this list), you can start transforming it.

 If I identify a particular guilty feeling as something that Christianity has injected into my dog brain, I simply tell myself, "That's my old dysfunctional, sick, demonstrably false beliefs talking to my dog brain".
 You do not have to use these exact words, but you should use words that are emotionally strong enough to create valid, rational feelings that are at least as intense as the guilt you are feeling.
 Dog brain guilt is a feeling, not an intellectual conclusion, so you don't have to debate with it; you counteract it by creating opposing emotions that are equal to or greater than your guilt.
 That sounds simplistic, but doing this consistently and repeatedly has enormous healing power.
 EVERY time you feel guilty, you should take a few seconds to identify the source, and, if it is your dog brain's dysfunctional programming making you feel guilty, label it for what it is.
-Thousands of repetitions later, this dysfunctional Christian programming will have lost much of its power.
+Many repetitions later, this dysfunctional Christian programming will have lost much of its power.

 Guilt that is unrelated to your former Christian beliefs.

 This kind of guilt may arbitrarily be divided into two kinds: appropriate and inappropriate.
 (This is a continuum, not a dichotomy, e.g., some kinds of guilt can be 90% appropriate and 10% inappropriate.)